leelabsg/KOGOworkshop/README.md

 1. Codes for installation, step1, step2, drawing plots are provided in the SAIGE directory.

-2. First, install SAIGE with devtools library in R. You may choose either a or b method.
+2. First, install SAIGE with devtools library in R. You may choose one of a,b, and c method.

-0) SAIGE is now available in conda environment
+a) SAIGE is now available in conda environment
  <pre>
  <code>